MohcineProject/r-seau-de-p-tri/README.md

 ```
 6 : remove place
 ```
 Typing "6" enables the user to delete a place.
 He needs to provide its order in the list.

 ```
 Choose index to remove :
 ```
-after selecting the index the transition will be removed
+After selecting the index the place will be removed.

 ```
 Place removed